 The Virtual Learning Support website is a place where you can find resources and connect with someone from the Learning Support Team to get help with academic and online learning.
 Our Learning Support team includes staff from the Library and Counselling services, Langara instructors, and more.

-On the Virtual Learning Support page, you will find:
+On the Virtual Learning Support page, you will find: langara.libguides.com/virtual-learning-support

-langara.ca/student-services/virtual-learning-support

-- · Student FAO's
+- Student FAQ's

-- · Online learning tips
+- Online learning tips

 - Information and links to student services

-- · Events calendar
+- Events calendar

-- · Peer support
+- Peer support

 Communicating online and online etiquette